openworm/hodgkin_huxley_tutorial/Tutorial/_build/html/_static/Tutorial.rst

 Input Current / Input Current Density
 -------------------------------------

 The method from HodgkinHuxley.py takes the input in as a current density in the form of uA/cm^2.
-NeuroML/LEMS uses an input current, which requires a conversion in the input values.
+NeuroML/LEMS uses an input current in the form of nA, which requires a conversion in the input values.

 This method from HodgkinHuxley.py: